konosmgr/youtuber-bidding-app/STATE.md

   - Misc: Teal/emerald accent colors
 - Used client-side rendering (CSR) for all item detail pages to ensure proper API interaction and animations
 - Implemented robust error handling and loading states for all category and detail pages
+- Replaced the "A" text logo in the navbar with a custom wolf logo:
+  - Updated the Navbar component to use an image instead of the text letter
+  - Created a dedicated UI images directory for interface assets
+  - Added a Wolf logo implementation with proper sizing and styling
+  - Maintained the existing hover effects and animations
+  - Provided multiple methods for adding the processed logo (manual, shell script, Node.js)
+  - Added comprehensive documentation for logo implementation

 ## Project Structure
 The project follows a typical SvelteKit structure: